Sabreen19/Student_Management_System/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a pull request.

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/Mohammed-3tef/Student_Management_System/blob/main/LICENSE) file for details.

----